Neuroscience - A.B., through the Princeton Neuroscience Institute

 - NEU 314, Mathematical Tools for Neuroscience

-- PHY 101 and PHY 102, Introductory Physics I, and Introductory Physics II.
+- PHY 101 Introductory Physics I and PHY 102 Introductory Physics II.
 (Note: Placement into or out of these Physics courses is decided by the Department of Physics).

 - Five NEU courses from three of the following four subject areas: Molecular/Cellular/Disease, Circuits & Systems, Neural Computation, and Cognitive & Social Neuroscience.
 The list of current NEU electives are found here, plus three cognate courses.

-7. One course in quantitative thinking from the following list:
+- One course in quantitative thinking from the following list

 Junior Independent Work.
-In the fall semester of the junior year students participate in tutorials, read papers from the original literature, and prepare papers on assigned topics.
-In the spring term students carry out a second program of independent work with a faculty adviser with whom they will eventually do their senior thesis.
-In some instances this may include experimental work.
-A paper, in the form of a grant proposal, preparatory for the senior independent work, is due in early May.
+In the fall semester of the junior year students are required to participate in tutorials, read papers from the original literature, and prepare papers on assigned topics.
+In the spring term students write a research proposal with the guidance of a faculty adviser with whom they will eventually do their senior thesis.

 Senior Independent Work.
 During the senior year each student, with the guidance of a faculty adviser, undertakes a major research effort.
 This research project can be a laboratory or independent study that will be written and presented as a senior thesis.